My Fourth Visit

 and be lost to time forever

-but not today
+but that is not today

-and for the first time all year
+so for the first time

 their place on the shelf lays bare

-for the first time all year
+for the first time

 they come with me

-to the the man at the till
+to the man at the till

 who gives me a stare

-as i hand him the stack
+i hand him the stack

-he says to me
+and he says to me

 you really cleaned those out